liuqx0717/CoffeeInAMin/README.md

 **Iteration 2 features**

-(1) Google auth for customers:
+(1) Improvement of user authentication:

-    (a) Customers now have an option to login to the platform using gmail
+    (a) The passwords are saved using SHA256, instead of plain text (b) Customers now have an option to login to the platform using Google accounts

 (2) Navigation:

     (a) Integration with google maps
-    (b) Derive coodinates in maps from address of shop (c) Help users to navigate from their current location to shop
+    (b) Derive coodinates in maps from address of shop, and calculate the distance from the user
+    (c) Help users to navigate from their current location to shop

 (3) Process payment of orders:

     (a) Stripe integration to process order payment

+Note:
+    All of the new features are tested.
+To run the tests, you need to install Qt5 development package and Qt5 Webkit package. (e.g. qt5-devel and qt5-qtwebkit-devel in Fedora)